GLOUCESTER TOWNSHIP, NJ

 The GEMS Trust regularly inspected the Phase I remedy to ensure that the fence was maintained, and that there were no issues with the landfill cap and landfill gas collection and treatment system.
 Improvements and repairs occurred as needed, and NJDEP now continues these activities as part of the long-term O&M of the site.

-Phase II of the remedial action was initiated in June 1997, when EPA and the state of New Jersey reached a settlement with private parties to pay for past costs associated with the site and to perform the Phase II activities.
+Phase II of the remedial action was initiated in June 1997, when EPA and the state of New Jersey reached a settlement with private parties to pay for past costs associated with the site, and to perform the Phase II activities.
 This phase consisted of the design and construction of a groundwater extraction and on-site pre-treatment system.
-During the design, a POTW, the Camden County Municipal Utilities Authority (CCMUA) wastewater treatment plant, was selected as the discharge option.
+During the design, a publicly owned treatment works (POTW), the Camden County Municipal Utilities Authority (CCMUA) wastewater treatment plant, was selected as the discharge option.
 At the time of construction, the system included a series of eight extraction wells along the northwestern boundary of the landfill to pump contaminated water from the aquifer, and a new pump station and force main to convey collected groundwater from the Holly Run underdrain to the pre-treatment plant.
 There, the water would undergo physical and chemical treatment for the removal of landfill contaminants.
 After the final treatment step, the treated groundwater would be pumped to a holding tank where it was to be discharged to the CCMUA for final treatment.

 Construction of the GEMS treatment system was completed in April 1999, and startup was scheduled for June 1999.
 However, prior to startup, the CCMUA issued a cease discharge notice in connection with the potential discharge of radionuclides.
 A subsequent radionuclide groundwater investigation concluded that radionuclides in groundwater monitoring wells were due to naturally occurring sources.
 The system eventually began operation in summer 2005 and has been operating since that time.
 Groundwater monitoring is conducted on a semi-annual basis and reported annually.

 Several additional actions were completed and/or are ongoing subsequent to completion of the Phase 2 activities.
 In 2008, a vapor intrusion study was completed, which indicated that the concentrations of VOCs were below EPA’s groundwater screening concentrations.
 In 2014, a deep horizontal well was installed to the north/northwest of the landfill to better capture the groundwater plume at the downgradient end of the plume.
 Also in 2014, the GEMS Trust installed five additional off-site sentinel wells to assess the continued appropriateness of the CEA boundary.
 Monitoring of the swamp pink population, a federally listed threatened and endangered plant species that was identified in the wetlands surrounding the landfill during the initial site investigations, continues to assure the plant is not being adversely affected by the remedy.
-Finally, a review of the remedy conducted in 2014 identified the need for a baseline ecological risk assessment.
-A screening level ecological risk assessment completed in 2010 concluded that additional site-specific information was needed to fully understand any potential impacts to the ecological community at the site.
-This evaluation is ongoing.

 What Is the Current Site Status?